guildxyz/guild-docs/guides/readme.md

 **Step 5: Summon your guild**

 Hit _'Summon',_ and here you will have to sign a message with your wallet.
-This, as everything above, is free.
+This, as with everything above, is free.

 **Congratulations!** You have created your first guild!
 On your guild page you can see your members listed, yourself marked with a little crown.
 You will find a little _'edit'_ button next to the name of your guild.
 Clicking that will give you the options to: